testcontainers/workshop/step-7-test-the-api.md

 # Step 7: Test the API

-Now let's create a real test for our API which will verify the business logic.
+Now let's create a test for our API which will verify the business logic.

 ```java
 package com.example.demo.api;